Find Trade Colleges

 Around 100% of students who apply get accepted.
 Around 40% of accepted students are men, and 60% are women.

-Roughly 78% of students at NEC take out loans to pay for college.
-The average amount of student loans is $8,513 a year.
+78% of NEC students take out loans to afford college costs.
+The typical student loan amount is $8,513 a year.
 NEC has a 4.9% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #25